Light-Wizzard/Witchcraft/README.md

 This is a 6 page document explaining what Witchcraft is.

-There is a [Audio](https://github.com/Light-Wizzard/Witchcraft/blob/main/Witchcraft.mp3) version of this document.
+There is a [Audio](https://github.com/Light-Wizzard/Witchcraft/blob/main/Witchcraft.mp3) and [PDF](https://github.com/Light-Wizzard/Witchcraft/blob/main/Witchcraft.pdf) version of this document.

 Witchcraft